CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 });
 ```

 We describe the situation when the form is filled in.
 We enter a restaurant name into a text field, then click the submit button.
+Note that `userEvent.type()` requires `await`ing afterward, but `userEvent.click()` does not.

 Note that instead of finding the submit button by text, we find it by test ID.
 If we had a plain HTML `<button>` element, we could retrieve it either by text or test ID.
 But using Material-UI's `<Button>` component, using `getByText` will retrieve a `<span>` element instead, and clicking it does not seem to result in submitting the form.
 So in this case, we use the test ID, which retrieves the underlying `<button>` instead.